glotzerlab/signac-docs/docs/source/tutorial.rst

 Besides needing fewer lines of code, storing data in the *job document* has one more distinct advantage: it is directly searchable.
 That means that we can find and select jobs based on its content.

-Executing the ``$ python project.py run`` command after adding the above funtion to the ``project.py`` script will store all volume in the job documents.
+Executing the ``$ python project.py run`` command after adding the above function to the ``project.py`` script will store all volume in the job documents.
 We can then inspect all *searchable* data with the ``$ signac find`` command in combination with the ``--show`` option:

 .. code-block:: bash